-Cyrex Array 2 – Intestinal Antigenic Permeability Screen
+Array 2: Intestinal Antigenic Permeability Screen (Cyrex Labs)

 Function: GI microfilaments of the actomyosin network are critical for apical junctional complex biogenesis and function.
 The apical junctional complex, made up in part by tight junction proteins zonulin and occludin, is responsible for preventing antigen invasion and preservation of the biochemical homeostasis within the GI tract.
 The actomyosin network can signal tight junction contractions and give structure to their assembly.

 Antibodies Appear: Autoimmune liver disorders, Celiac, Chronic hepatitis, Crohns, Myasthenia Gravis

 Many environmental factors such as bacterial toxins can affect the stability of the actomyosin network and occludin/zonulin.
 Antibodies to the actomyosin network are therefore biomarkers of intestinal barrier dysfunction, either via bacterial infiltration or by an autoimmune mechanism aimed at the GI tract. for the best clinical value, antibodies against the actomyosin network should be measured in conjunction with lipopolysaccharide (LPS) and occludin/ zonulin proteins.
 WHen antibodies are detected against the actomyosin alone, it is an indication of autoimmunity against the mucosal epithelium and other tissue cell cytoskeleton of the intestinal barrier.
 When antibodies are detected against the actomyosin network and LPS, but none are detected for occludin/zonulin, this indicates a breakdown in intestinal barrier integrity by bacterial antigens through the transcellular pathway.
 The detection of antibodies against actomyosin, LPS, and occludin/zonulin indicates that there has been both transcellular and paracellular penetration of the intestinal barrier.